opensaucebaus/cpanel-tools/11.SSL Generator CF offline sites Devs/README.txt

 Copy the resulting cert and key into your current directory

-Hooks Explained
-./ssl.sh deploy_challenge
-– Called by Certbot to create the DNS TXT record.

-./ssl.sh clean_challenge
-– Called by Certbot to delete the DNS TXT record.

-You normally don’t call these directly—Certbot does.

-Step-by-Step Example
-Configure credentials & domain in ssl.sh.

-Run the script:

-cd ~/ssl-generator
-./ssl.sh
-Watch Certbot output.

 After success, your .pem files will live in the current folder.

 Troubleshooting
 Invalid API token/zone